ashis0013/Inverted-Bell-Curve-Ensemble/README.md

 # Inverted-Bell-Curve-Ensemble
-A ensemble of transfer learned model using a novel weighted average scheme using inverted bell curves
+An ensemble of transfer learned model using a novel weighted average scheme using inverted bell curves